quicwg/wg-materials/interim-17-10/minutes.md

 Duke: When there is a receive stream you create a phantom stream for that.
 Why is it necessary?

 ekr: Only necessary when doing bidirectional streams.
-Asumming if you use the bidi API you want to do that.
+Assuming if you use the bidi API you want to do that.

 praveen: can we have a collision of streams with simultaneous open?